Movses1/t5_text_2_sql/README.md

 # t5_text_2_sql
 pretraining t5 model for text 2 sql task using huggingface.

+The ideal evaluation method for text to sql would be to run the queries to see how many of them run at all + syntactic correctness, how many give the exact table that we wanted and compare the execution time and memory complexities with the original query.
+However for simplicity i'll just go with SacreBLEU.

-the input format is as follows.
+### the input format is as follows.

 code sql query: schema: ...(enter schema) question: ...(enter question)